The CCRI is part of a newly approved EU Horizon 2020 “Towards SUstainable and REsilient EU FARMing systems (SURE-Farm)”.

 1: Improve the delivery of the policy framework to agricultural activity thus fostering its sustainability.
 Particular attention will be paid to the delivery of the CAP

 2: Provide farmers with better risk management tools

 3: Improve the resilience of the agricultural sector in coping with the risks it faces.

 The CCRI is one partner of a 16 pan-European consortium (from 13 countries), led by Wageningen University, with a strong transdisciplinary approach.
 See an interview in Resource with the project coordinator.

-The CCRI team is led by Mauro Vigani and includes Rob Berry, Damian Maye and Paul Courtney.
+The CCRI team is led by Mauro Vigani and includes Rob Berry, Damian Maye, Paul Courtney and Julie Urquhart.
 The CCRI team is involved in Work Packages 1,2,6 and 7, and it is task leader of tasks 2.2 and 3.3.
 Team members will build on their research work for the EU projects SUFISA, GLAMUR, SOLINSA and VALERIE.

 The work of the CCRI team will focus on farmers’ adaptive behaviour and learning capacity, the enabling environment for farms demographics and farm labour and the assessment of the capacity of the Common Agricultural Policy to enhance resilient and sustainable agriculture.
 A mixed quantitative and qualitative analytical approach will be used and large corporate farms in the East of England will be used as a case study.

 On 28th and 29th September 2017, the SURE-Farm Project consortium partners met in Wageningen for the official kick-off meeting to discuss the work plan and timetable that will form the basis of the work to be carried out in the next four years.
 Mauro Vigani and Julie Urquhart represented the CCRI research team.